 CBS Sports Franchise Football Manager is noteworthy in that it's one of very few games to appear with the NFL / NFLPA licenses outside of Madden, which has had almost-exclusive access to those for over a decade now.
 Instead of managing an NFL franchise, however, you'll create your own franchise and build your roster from a mix of current NFL players and retired legends.

-The basic flow of the game is to advance through a series of 50 levels, each of which has five challenges for you to complete.
+The basic flow of the single-player game is to advance through a series of 50 levels, each of which has five challenges for you to complete.
 You can play as many seasons / playoffs as you like in each level as you pursue these challenges; your players don't age or retire, there's no contracts, no injuries, etc. As mentioned at the outset, it's more like managing a deck of cards than an actual team.
-Winning the Franchise Bowl is the only prerequisite to advance to the next level, but you're allowed to play new seasons before advancing if any of the optional challenges haven't yet been met (things like having a receiver with 1,000 yards or a defender with five sacks on the season).
+Making the playoffs is the only prerequisite to advance to the next level, but you're allowed to play new seasons before advancing if any of the optional challenges haven't yet been met (things like having a receiver with 1,000 yards or a defender with five sacks on the season).

 There's also almost no interaction with the other human players.
 Each season you play creates an impromptu league of 16 teams, drawn randomly from other players who are currently at your level.
 These seasons are isolated incidences that only you see and have control over, however; the other players never see the results of your games nor do they impact them in any way.
 The teams that other players create are basically just used as filler for what is fundamentally a single-player experience.
 Head-to-head competition is limited to trying to rack up the most total wins on the weekly, monthly and all-time leaderboards.